rickumali/youtube-uploader-python3/README.md

 ## Caveats

 This project is probably not enough to get started, as you must follow steps (per code comments) to create a Google project (on [their console](https://console.cloud.google.com)), and then configure OAuth 2.0.
-Follow the links and read the code comments for learning those important steps.
+Follow the links and read the code comments to learn these important steps.

+This project also uses [googleapis/oauth2client](https://github.com/googleapis/oauth2client) which is archived and deprecated.
+(But somehow still works.)

 ## Author